An introduction to The Pirates of Penzance

 It’s a comic opera by writer W. S. Gilbert and composer Arthur Sullivan

-As with many of Gilbert and Sullivan’s operas, the story is a bit intricate, so let’s get this straight: there are pirates, who take pity on orphans, and are really peers of the realm.
+As with many of Gilbert & Sullivan’s operas, the story is a bit intricate, so let’s get this straight: there are pirates, who take pity on orphans, and are really peers of the realm.
 There’s a 21-year-old called Frederic, who has sworn to put the pirates behind bars, and is really only five.
 And there are policemen, whose lot is not a happy one, and are really, really hopeless at foiling felons… Got that?
-If not, have a read of the full synopsis.

 Our production was directed by an Oscar-nominated director